 Learn how to create an effective sales process capable of scaling at the same rate your company is.
 Lucidchart will help you visualize the sales process.

-Using a five-point sales process takes the guesswork out of sales.
-Learn about the 5-step sales process and how you can personalize your own process with Lucidchart.
+Use a five-point sales process to take the guesswork out of sales.
+Learn about the 5-step sales process and how you can personalize your process with Lucidchart.